-A victim must submit a detailed Application for Accident Benefits to recover lost wages.
-An insurance company may request the submission of an Employer’s Confirmation of Income, otherwise known as OCF-2, as part of an application package.
+An injured car accident survivor must submit a detailed Application for Accident Benefits to recover lost wages.
+An insurance company may request the submission of an Employer’s Confirmation of Income, otherwise known as OCF-2.

-Below are five tips to help you complete the OCF-2 after a car, bike or pedestrian accident in Ontario.
+Below are five tips to help you complete the OCF-2.

 You and your employer are required to complete the OCF-2.
 Identify who at your company is qualified to provide details about your hours, wages and length of employment.
-This person must be able to answer questions about your job tasks and duties, including a job description and type of employment (full- or part-time, seasonal and so on).
+This person must be able to answer questions about your job tasks and duties, including a job description and type of employment.

 Your employer has space to provide information about the essential tasks of your job and the physical demands associated with each task.
 Your employer may even provide auxiliary documents to support these assertions.
 If requested, your employer can provide information that will illustrate why your injuries prevent you from being able to work.
 For instance, if you have suffered a debilitating back injury, your insurance provider should know that part of your job duties includes lifting heavy boxes or bending and twisting to reach objects.

-The Income Replacement Benefit is available to those who were self-employed for at least four consecutive weeks just prior to the accident.
+Income replacement benefits may be available to those who were self-employed for at least four consecutive weeks just prior to the accident.
 When completing the OCF-2, consider yourself as both the employee and the employer and answer all questions as such.
 You still must provide details about your weekly and annual income, benefits and job duties.
 Your wages will be calculated based on the last fiscal year.
 However, you must ensure that your taxes have been filed accurately for the previous fiscal year.

 You have just seven days after an accident in which to inform your insurance provider of the incident.
-When you notify the insurance company, indicate you are applying for Accident Benefits, including the Income Replacement Benefit.
 Once you receive your application, you have just 30 days in which to complete and submit the forms, including OCF-2.
 A failure to meet these deadlines may result in a denial or delay in the payment of benefits.